 Yentna Station - Winter

-Yentna Station Roadhouse is famous for offering a wide variety of outdoor winter activities, with many visitors snow machining to the Lodge from Anchorage via trails from Big Lake, Pt.
+Yentna Station Roadhouse is famous for offering a wide variety of Alaskan outdoor winter recreation activities, with many visitors snow machining (that's snowmobiling for those from out of state) to the Lodge from Anchorage via trails from Big Lake, Pt.
 MacKenzie, and Willow.
 These trails are part of the world renowned Iditarod Sled Dog Race and lead from the Lodge all the way to Nome, Alaska, on the Bering Sea, a distance of approximately 1049 miles.

 For the slightly less adventurous, we keep an airstrip maintained for ski planes.
-Come out to snow machine, mush, skijor, cross-country ski, ice fish, hunt, or to just kick back and enjoy the serenity of the pristine Alaskan winter wilderness.
+Hop a bush plane or snowmobile out to snow machine, mush, skijor, cross-country ski, ice fish, hunt, or to just kick back and enjoy the serenity of the pristine Alaskan winter wilderness.
 You can also watch various snow machine, dogsled, and human powered races from the comforts of the Lodge.

 Lodging And Services

 As a checkpoint for many dogsled, manpower, and snowmachine races, the Lodge is prepared to meet a wide range of winter recreational needs.
 An airplane runway is maintained on the river throughout the winter, and both private and military pilots have been known to drop in for a famous Yentna half-pound burger.
 Refuel your snowmachine, sit out a snowstorm, dry your gloves by the warmth of our wood stove, fill your thermos with hot chocolate.